 Once you are charged with child abduction, you must contact a lawyer immediately.
 Even if a misunderstanding led to the charges, the prosecution would pursue the case as if you had the intent to commit the crime.

 An attorney can evaluate your case and determine the best possible defenses you can use.
 The common defenses for child abduction include:

 Malicious intent is one of the requirements for a conviction of child abduction.
 However, if you did not intend to harm, injure, defraud, or disturb the victim, you are not guilty of child abduction.

 The court cannot get into your mind to determine what your motivations for taking the child were.
 However, it can examine the actions you took before and after the act to establish your intent.

-For example, it is Matt's weekend to have the children, and he takes them out of town to visit their grandparents.
+For example, it is Matt's weekend to have the children and he takes them out of town to visit their grandparents.
 However, the grandparents develop a sudden illness, and Matt has to stay overnight.
-His ex-wife thinks that Matt disappeared with the children and is hiding them at their grandparents', so she reports a violation order and child abduction.
+His ex-wife thinks that Matt disappeared with the children and is hiding them at their grandparents', so she reports a violation of an order and child abduction.

 Matt can defend himself by asserting that he did not act with malice since unavoidable circumstances prevented him from returning the children at the right time.

 2. The “Victim” is not the Legal Custodian